Kalyn’s Power Salad Mix (for Weekend Food Prep)

 To assemble a salad, toss several handfuls of the salad mix with enough dressing to coat.
 Add other ingredients like nuts, cheese, tomatoes, avocado, carrots, fruit, canned beans, or croutons as desired.

-If you're making this salad for the South Beach Diet, choose salad dressings with not more than 2 or 3 grams of fat per serving.
-Many bottled dressings will fit this requirement, so read the labels until you find one you like if you don't want to make your own dressing.
-With that caution, this low-glycemic salad mix is a great choice for any phase of the diet and should work for most other low-carb diet plans.
+If you’re making this salad for the South Beach Diet, choose salad dressings with not more than 2 or 3 grams of fat per serving.
+Many bottled dressings will fit this requirement, so read the labels until you find one you like if you don’t want to make your own dressing.
+With that caution, this low-carb salad mix is a great choice for any phase of the diet and should work for most other low-carb diet plans.
 And for Keto, choose any full fat dressing you’d like!

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.